atharvalade/AirSpace_Async/nil_back_end/README.md

 This will:
 1. Check your wallet balance
 2. Request tokens from the faucet if needed
-3. Deploy the AirSpaceNFT contract
+3. Deploy the AirSpaceNFT contract to the configured shard
 4. Save the contract address to your `.env` file

 ### Mint NFTs